This country-specific Q&A provides an overview to intellectual property law in Israel.

 What is the duration of each of these intellectual property rights?
 What procedures exist to extend the life of registered rights in appropriate circumstances?

 Duration is 20 years from the filing date, with some exceptions (see below).

-The Israeli Patents Law allows for extending the term of a patent (PTE) relating to pharmaceuticals (including patents related to pharmaceutically active ingredients, pharmaceutical preparations, processes or use of active ingredients, and processes for producing a pharmaceutical preparation), or medical devices that require regulatory marketing approval.
+The Israeli Patent Law allows for extending the term of a patent (PTE) relating to pharmaceuticals (including patents related to pharmaceutically active ingredients, pharmaceutical preparations, processes or use of active ingredients, and processes for producing a pharmaceutical preparation), or medical devices that require regulatory marketing approval.

-Additionally, the grant of a PTE to an Israeli patent is tied to the grant and duration of term extension of corresponding and other related patents in “Reference Countries” which include the US, France, Germany, Italy, Spain and UK.
+Additionally, the grant of a PTE to an Israeli patent is tied to the grant and duration of term extension of corresponding and other related patents in “Reference Countries” which include the US, France, Germany, Italy, Spain and the UK.

 Copyright in a work shall subsist during the life of its author and for 70 years after his death.

 The period of protection given to trademarks is not limited in time as long as the renewal fees are paid.

 Registered trademarks are valid for 10 years from the date of application, unless the registration date falls on or before August 6th, 2003, in which case they are valid for seven years from the date of application.
 Up until the end of August 2010, the renewal period was for a period of 14 years.
 From September 2010, the renewal period is for a period of 10 years.